andaze/WebCorporate/content/solution/dynamics365/index.en.md

 ## Effect of introduction

-* ・Better understanding of existing customers
+* Better understanding of existing customers
-* ・Increase repeat business of existing customers
+* Increase repeat business of existing customers
-* ・Acquisition of new customers
+* Acquisition of new customers
-* ・Increase in cost-per-customer
+* Increase in cost-per-customer

 ## Suggested Industries

-* ・Wholesale and retail
+* Wholesale and retail
-* ・Automotive
+* Automotive
-* ・Information and Communication
+* Information and Communication
-* ・Real estate
+* Real estate
-* ・Manufacturing
+* Manufacturing